 Standard Black vs Rich Black - Print Ninja

 I mentioned this briefly in the section on colouring but I think it’s especially important when it comes to lettering.

 To summarize again, there are two ways to create black with CMYK colouring:

-- Standard blacks use only K values while setting CMY values to zero.
+- Standard/true blacks use only K values while setting CMY values to zero.

 - Rich blacks add CMY values to your blacks.
 Rich blacks result in a more absolute black when going to print.

-In colouring, it’s almost always prefered to use rich blacks over standard ones but in lettering this is not necessarily the case.
+In colouring, it’s almost always preferred to use rich blacks over standard ones but in lettering this is not necessarily the case.

 Which is best will really depend on the printer you use.
 I’ll explain the differences between printers more in a later section but for now:

 In offset printing (large printers usually reserved for major printing companies), each source colour (cyan, magenta, yellow and black) require a different printing plate.
 This means the number of source colours you use in each section of a page will determine the number of plates required to print that section.